johankraft/DevAlertDemoSTM32L475/README.md

 ![Eclipse debugger view](https://percepio.com/github_images/DevAlert-Eclipse.png)

-To view a core dump, you can configure your IDE debugger to start a gdb session that calls the provided gdb command file, "loadcrashdebug.cfg".
+To view a core dump, you can configure your IDE debugger to start a gdb session that calls the provided gdb command file.
+An example is provided in "loadcoredump.cfg".
 This only contains the following commands:

 	cd C:/DevAlertDispatcher
 	file ./latestcrashdump/aws_demos.elf
 	target remote | ./CrashDebug.exe --elf ./latestcrashdump/aws_demos.elf --dump ./latestcrashdump/latest.dmp

 The "file" command sets the right ELF file.

 The "target remote" command loads the core dump using the CrashDebug tool.

-Note that the "latestcrashdump" directory is the output of the "fetch_elf_file" script.
+The "latestcrashdump" directory is the output of the "fetch_elf_file" script, that fetches the right version of the ELF image file.

 If using an Eclipse-based IDE, this can be implemented as a separate "debug configuration".
 For this demo, with SW4STM32, this can be configured in the following way:

 1. Create a new debug configuration of the type "GDB Hardware Debugging".
 Name it e.g. "DevAlert Core Dump".

 2. In the Debug Configuration editor, enter the following:
 - Main / C/C++ Application: the ELF file in the build directory (not used but must be provided)
 - Main / Disable auto build: Checked